-Chapter Eight Quality of Life on American Indian Reservations in Idaho, Nevada, Oregon, and Washington: Analyses of Perceptions

-This chapter presents the results of the analyses of primary data collected between 2005 and 2007 from American Indians living on reservations and agriculture professionals working on reservations in Idaho, Nevada, Oregon and Washington.
-The purpose is to provide insight into perceptual differences regarding quality of life issues on selected American Indian reservations within the western range.

-Perceptions are compared between American Indians who live on reservations and agriculture professionals who work with American Indian producers and tribal officials on reservations.
+2008 University of Nevada Cooperative Extension Chapter Eight Quality of Life on American Indian Reservations in Idaho, Nevada, Oregon, and Washington: Analyses of Perceptions This chapter presents the results of the analyses of primary data collected between 2005 and 2007, from American Indians living on reservations and agriculture professionals working on reservations in Idaho.
+Nevada, Oregon, and Washington.
+The purpose of collecting and analyzing these data is to provide insight into perceptual differences regarding quality of life issues on selected American Indian reservations within the western range as defined earlier.
+Perceptions of quality of life issues are compared between American Indians who live on reservations and agriculture professionals who work with American Indian producers and tribal officials on reservations.
 Similarities and differences are identified.
 Perceptual differences that may impede the efficacy of these professionals to work with American Indians on reservations are considered.
 Finally, this chapter explores strategies to improve the capacity for natural resource and agriculture professionals who work on reservations in order to strengthen sustainable agriculture practices on reservation lands.